AndreiGabriel1/manual_testing_portofolio/Final Project/README.md

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Job Titles module.
 The following test conditions were found:
  * Enter test conditions here

 ## 1.4 Test Design